• Dental bridges are fixed dental restorations that are attached to adjacent teeth.

 Picture by Authority Dental under CC 2.0 license

 Maryland bridges are similar to traditional ones, except they are reinforced with a metal framework.
-Two abutment teeth are necessary, but they don’t have to be fitted with crowns.
+Two abutment teeth are necessary, but they do not need to be crowned.
 This means a Maryland bridge is a reversible procedure.

-Otherwise called a resin bonded bridge, they have plastic teeth and gum-like material.
-The metal parts are on the back, so they aren’t visible when you speak or smile.
+Otherwise called a resin-bonded bridge, they have plastic teeth and gum-like material.
+The metal parts are on the back, so they are not visible when you speak or smile.
 The condition is that your bite has to be very well aligned.

 Maryland bridges are great at replacing front teeth.
 They are not strong or durable enough for back tooth replacement.